 Applicants may apply to Panthera for genetic analysis funding; however, applicants who do so must agree to process all genetic analysis through the AMNH.

-Please note that the partnership can only undertake genetic analysis for projects that include the following priority species: tiger, lion, jaguar, snow leopard, cheetah, and clouded leopard.
-In the case of multi-species surveys, we can identify other felids in your samples (so please send all your samples to AMNH), but your project must include these priority species.
-If your project does not involve the priority species, you can still apply for fieldwork that includes genetic analysis of other species.
+Please note that the partnership can only undertake genetic analysis for projects that include but are not necessarily limited to the following priority species: tiger, lion, jaguar, snow leopard, cheetah, and clouded leopard.
+In the case of multi-species surveys, we can identify other felids in your samples (so please send all your samples to AMNH), but your project must include at least one of these priority species.
+If your project does not involve priority species, you can still apply for fieldwork that includes genetic analysis of other species.
 In such cases, we will consider funding the fieldwork (for example, to undertake surveys, collect scat samples, etc.), but applicants will need to secure separate funding for the analysis itself, outside the AMNH.
 Panthera will ask that you provide the resulting genetic data for archiving at the AMNH under the normal terms of the data-sharing conditions we require in making grants.

 Projects are evaluated on a competitive basis.
 Letters of Inquiry and applications are reviewed by Panthera staff and Panthera’s Cat Advisory Council, and may be sent for external review.
 Projects are evaluated in terms of the:

 - Potential contributions to wild cat conservation

 - Scientific merit and value

 How to Apply

 The application process opens with a call for Letters of Inquiry (LOIs), due one month after the opening date.
 The LOI asks for the title and location of the proposed project, the target species, the project budget and the amount requested from Panthera, and an abstract of the project.
 Qualified students who submit LoIs for projects that appear to be a good fit for the program will be asked to submit a full application and supporting documents.
 Both LoIs and applications must be submitted though Panthera’s grant management system, Foundant.